Mreoch1/tradesync/docs/NETLIFY_DEPLOYMENT.md

 - ✅ Your app is now live on Netlify
 - ✅ HTTPS is automatically provided
-- ✅ No need for ngrok/Cloudflare Tunnel
+- ✅ No need for Cloudflare Tunnel
 - ✅ URL is permanent (won't change)

-You can continue developing locally with ngrok/Cloudflare Tunnel, but your production app on Netlify doesn't need it!
+You can continue developing locally with Cloudflare Tunnel, but your production app on Netlify doesn't need it!